This roasted carrot coconut ginger soup absolutely hollers “fall” doesn’t it?

 However, you could try adding everything to the stock pot, bringing it to a boil, then simmering for at least 30 minutes before blending it.
 Doing it this way would save you an extra step.

-If you want to serve your soup with the spicy sweet pumpkin seeds – something I highly recommend! – you can get that recipe when you sign up for a free (for now) copy of my brand new, Perk Up Your Pantry – Fall edition, recipe book.
-Not only does it included the spicy sweet pumpkin seeds, but you’ll get:
+If you want to serve your soup with the spicy sweet pumpkin seeds – something I highly recommend! – you can get that recipe when you purchase a copy of the Perk Up Your Pantry – Fall edition recipe ebook.
+Not only does it include the spicy sweet pumpkin seeds, but you’ll get:

 - 5 essential sauce recipes